Once you’ve found the perfect hat, follow these tips to ensure that it ages at least as well as you do.

 Gently use the rough side of a damp sponge to lift away light stains.
 For heavier stains, dip a washcloth into a blend of mild dish soap and cold water, then gently dab at the stain until gone.
 Air dry.

 Gently rub talcum powder or cornstarch onto the spot, then dust off.
-Do not use a liquid cleanser on felt hats, as this may cause the hat to shrink.
+Do not use a liquid cleanser on a felt hat, as this may cause the hat to shrink.

 First, thoroughly brush the hat to remove any solid dust and dirt particles.
 Then, lightly dab a washcloth in a mixture of equal parts hydrogen peroxide and water and gently wipe over any spotted areas of the hat until the stain is lifted.
 Use a light touch and as little solution as possible; this will ensure that the straws and fibers don’t get damaged and the hat does not shrink from wetness.